Q? Please tell us a bit about Robust Tools

 - The very common NEMA 6-20.
 This is the straight blade variety that looks like a 110v plug, except one straight blade is turned 90°.
 Let us know if you want something different and we’ll put one on for you.

 Q?
-If I buy the caster kit, can I turn with the casters on the lathe?
+If I buy the casters for the American Beauty, can I turn with the casters on the lathe?

-- No, casters are for moving and storing the lathe only.
+- The American Beauty casters are for moving and storing the lathe only.
 They should be removed when you turn.

 Q?
 Is it OK to bolt the lathe to the floor?